rob-blackbourn/jetblack-map/README.md

 * When zoomed out the map can scroll continuously in the horizontal direction.
 * It uses hooks to provide interaction with the map.

+## Demo

+You can see a demo of the map [here](https://rob-blackbourn.github.io/jetblack-example-map/).

 ## Installation

 Install from npmjs: